AfricArxiv/hub-and-search-portal/README.md

 - The data platfrom components are hosted by intritutaions in African regions (EastA, WestA, NorthA, CentralA)
 - A master data intance can be replicated to a cloud service as a matter of backup.
 - Number of districbuted instances can be increased seamlesly to any country/region in Africa ensuring African ownership
-- Utlizing distrubted data technologies, big data platforms and AI driven models
+- Utlizing open source distrubted data technologies, big data platforms and AI driven models

 preprint repository | hub and search portal